-The apartments and condominiums in Landmark/ Van Dorn provide a substantial resource of affordable and workforce housing for Alexandria.
+The apartments and condominiums in Landmark/Van Dorn provide a substantial resource of affordable and workforce housing for Alexandria.
 The majority of the City of Alexandria's "affordable housing" stock is privately owned and rents at market rates.
-While this stock has been rapidly dwindling citywide, the West End is home to a large percentage of the City's privatelyowned market-rate affordable and workforce housing.
-In view of this fact, the Plan does not encourage the redevelopment of the existing affordable housing and proposes no change to the current zoning or land use designation of these sites
+While this stock has been rapidly dwindling citywide, the West End is home to a large percentage of the City's privately-owned market-rate affordable and workforce housing.
+In view of this fact, the Plan does not encourage the redevelopment of the existing affordable housing and proposes no change to the current zoning or land use designation of these sites.
+These sites are included within the boundaries of the plan to ensure that the area is comprehensively planned, to identify these sites as targets for preservation of affordable and workforce housing, and to indicate that there is a requirement for new framework streets and smaller blocks through these properties in the unlikely case that redevelopment is proposed that conforms with existing densities and zones.
+The Plan strongly acknowledges these sites as potential opportunity sites for fulfillment of developer affordable housing contributions through preservation of existing units.

-With regard to the provision of new housing as part of mixed use developments, the Plan recommends a phased approach to developer contributions that could include a cash contribution, preservation of existing affordable units, and new on-or off-site units.
+With regard to the provision of new housing as part of mixed-use developments, the Plan recommends a phased approach to developer contributions that could include a cash contribution, preservation of existing affordable units, and new on- or off-site units.
 The City will also seek opportunities to secure public housing units within private development proposals.
-See Chapter 9.0 Implementation for more details.
+See Chapter 9.0, Implementation, for more details.

 The City is about to undertake a Housing Master Plan to comprehensively address housing issues and policies throughout the City.
+As the Housing Master Plan is developed, the City will develop strategies and tactics to preserve existing affordable and workforce housing that will be applied in the plan area.
 In addition, a new task force is being established to make recommendations on developer contributions to affordable housing.
-If new Citywide policies or guidelines are adopted, they may supersede those in adopted small area plans, although it is expected that these efforts will take into account the small area plan recommendations for Landmark/Van Dorn and other plan areas.
+If new citywide policies or guidelines are adopted, they may supersede those in adopted small area plans, although it is expected that these efforts will take into account the small area plan recommendations for Landmark/Van Dorn and other plan areas.